yanivomc/devopshift-seminars/readme.md

-This is a bad commit that we want to ignore
+This is a good commit